hexcowboy/chainlink-docker/README.md

-# ChainLink Full Node
+# Chainlink Full Node

-Uses the official ChainLink [Docker images](https://hub.docker.com/r/smartcontract/chainlink) in combination with the official [Postgres images](https://hub.docker.com/_/postgres) to deploy a full node.
+Uses the official Chainlink [Docker images](https://hub.docker.com/r/smartcontract/chainlink) in combination with the official [Postgres images](https://hub.docker.com/_/postgres) to deploy a full node.
 This works on any machine that can run Docker *(Linux, macOS, Windows)*, provided the machine meets the [minimum requirements](https://docs.chain.link/docs/running-a-chainlink-node).

 ## Setup